← All Papers · Lepton & Quark Flavour · V0.1

 The two main first-principles results from the lepton and quark flavour sectors are now established:

 Both emerge from the same Y^(0) Yukawa matrix with no metric correction and no free parameters.
-Both are set by the period phase φ_CP = 84.940°.
+Both are connected to the period phase φ_CP = 84.940° via the imaginary structure of Y^(0).

 The pattern is: